 Compliance reporting should not be done in a vacuum.
 Instead, it should be woven into holistic decarbonization plans.
 This involves allocating sufficient time and resources, which may require dedicated internal teams and securing buy-in for prioritizing disclosure.

 While the work is complex, organizations should not become lost in a quest for perfect data at the expense of investing in meaningful decarbonization.
-Perfection can become the enemy of progress and delaying action around disclosure can put a company at risk.
+Perfection can become the enemy of progress, and delaying action around disclosure can put a company at risk.
 As mandatory disclosure regulations are put in place, customers, partners, and investors will have access to view organizations’ commitment to decarbonization.
 Even with incomplete data, disclosure can still be beneficial.
-Staying transparent with climate reporting demonstrates a commitment to addressing decarbonization concerns, which can help bolster an organization's reputation among stakeholders, and position the company as proactive and responsible in the face of climate challenges.
+Staying transparent with climate reporting demonstrates a commitment to addressing decarbonization concerns, which can help bolster an organization's reputation among stakeholders and position the company as proactive and responsible in the face of climate challenges.

 The Role of Disclosure in Your Decarbonization Strategy

 Mandatory reporting plays a pivotal role in advancing a comprehensive decarbonization strategy for companies, serving as a fundamental tool to steer them toward sustainability and a low-carbon future.
 By mandating transparency, accountability, and informed decision-making, these reporting requirements provide critical insights into the alignment of business models and strategies with a low-carbon economy.
 Acting as a form of gap analysis, they illuminate areas where companies need to bolster their efforts in mitigation and adaptation strategies to ensure readiness for the evolving economic landscape.
-The emerging disclosure requirements point to the need to create an adaptable strategy, roadmap, and business processes, but many organizations require a partner to transform their theoretical ideals into tangible best practices.
+The emerging disclosure requirements point to the need to create an adaptable strategy and business processes, and many organizations require a partner to transform their theoretical ideals into tangible best practices.

 A Partner in Climate-Related Disclosure